jxnblk/react-context-router/README.md

 [React Router](https://github.com/reactjs/react-router) is an excellent routing solution, but sometimes it does a lot more than you need it to.
-This is intended to be a smaller option with a simpler API, while still using some of the same core modules as React Router.
+This is intended to be a smaller option with a simpler API.

 ## Features
 - Small-ish package ~30KB